71/asmdot/docs/HACKING.md

 Additionally, the body is a simple list of `Statement`s.

+#### Declaration
+Declarations are top-level elements used by the functions generated for an architecture.

+Currently, the only existing declaration is the `Enumeration`, which contains enumeration members and can be translated to many languages.

 #### Statement
 Many kinds of statements exist, and they typically make up the whole body of a function.
 They contain other informations, such as variable names, or `Expression`s.